giuliaischia/giuliaischia.github.io/_pages/about.md

 I am a researcher at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>, working at the interface between green chemistry, chemical processes, and sustainable materials.

 I am passionate about valorizing biomass and waste into sustainable bio-based products within a circular economy framework.
-In particular, my research focuses on hydrothermal conversion of biomass to produce functional carbon materials that can be used for various applications, including catalysis, energy, environmental technologies, and soil systems.
+In particular, my research focuses on hydrothermal conversion of biomass to produce functional carbon materials that can be used for various applications, including catalysis, energy, environmental technologies, and soil-related systems.

 Before moving to Germany, I was at the University of Trento in Italy, where I obtained my PhD in 2022.